Overlooking and Privacy Planning Objections

 Protecting Your Home From Unacceptable Loss of Privacy

-Cedar Planning prepares clear, evidence-led privacy and overlooking objections that highlight unacceptable impacts and demonstrate where proposals fail to comply with planning policy and design guidance.
+Cedar Planning prepares clear, evidence-led planning objections that demonstrate where proposals fail to comply with planning policy, design guidance and established privacy standards.

-We support homeowners, neighbours, community groups and parish councils throughout England.
+We support homeowners, neighbours, residents’ groups, businesses and parish councils across England.

-Why Overlooking and Privacy Issues Matter in Planning
+Why Overlooking and Privacy Matter in Planning Decisions

-Result in unacceptable views into gardens or sitting-out areas
+Result in unacceptable views into gardens or private amenity areas

-Reduce the privacy of bedrooms, living rooms or bathrooms
+Reduce privacy in bedrooms, living rooms or bathrooms

-Introduce balconies, terraces or elevated platforms facing neighbours
+Introduce balconies, terraces or roof decks facing neighbours

 Local Plan residential amenity policies